LeslieDancey/FME_Desktop_Advanced/parameters_and_fme.md

 Then select the Edit Value option.

 In the dialog that opens, you can enter a fixed (constant) value, but in our case we’ll click on the drop-down arrow, select User Parameters, and then select UserCompanyParam:

+Click OK to close the dialog and the feature type should look like this.
+Notice how the attribute that has had its value set is now highlighted with a specific icon:

+**8)** Save and Run Workspace

+Save the workspace and then – as if you were the end-user – run it using Run > Prompt and Run.

+When prompted enter your details into the fields that have been newly created:

+Locate and open the XML file to ensure the contents have been inserted as expected: